mariloutb/Dapper-Plus/docs2/pages/site/pricing.md

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>

 ### What `2-4` developer seats mean?
-It means that you can use the license for up 4 developers in your team.
+It means that you can use the license for up to 4 developers in your team.

 The `5-9` developer seats mean you can use the license with up 9 developers.